Vistyy/dotfiles/codex-prompts/code-simplicity.md

    - Best 1–5 reuse candidates (file path + why it matches)
    - If no good candidate exists, explicitly state “searched; no existing equivalent found”

+### 0.2 Scope Pressure Test (NON-BLOCKING) (MANDATORY)

+After loading specs/tasks (if any), you MUST do a quick, evidence-based pressure test for scope creep:

+1. Identify any **new OR existing behavior** (and any options/config/flags) in the diff or within the **impact radius** that appears optional, speculative, or not clearly required.
+2. For each candidate, cite:
+   - Where it exists (`file:path:line`)
+   - The spec/tasks evidence that it is required, or the concrete reason it appears *not* required (including “no mention found in spec/tasks consulted”)
+3. Present each candidate as a **proposal/question** and mark it **NON-BLOCKING**.

+### 0.3 Identify Impact Radius (MANDATORY)

+Before writing recommendations, you MUST explicitly identify the impact radius you inspected beyond the raw diff:

+1. List 1–5 directly impacted callers/callees/modules that are relevant to the change (may include files not modified in the diff).
+2. For each, state why it is in-scope (e.g., “direct caller of changed function”, “callees now receive new params”, “shared helper duplicated by new code”).
+3. You SHOULD propose small refactors in this radius as continuous-improvement items.
+Default disposition: **Must-fix before merge** when low-risk and bounded; otherwise **Follow-up** with an explicit reason.

 ### 1. Identify Blocking Complexity

 Flag changes that introduce avoidable complexity or reinvention: